Domestic Waste

 Partially Emptied Bins

 If your bin has only been partially emptied, there will be no return until the next collection day and no additional waste will be collected.
 Bins are mechanically tipped and shaken to enable the waste to fall freely.
-If for any reason waste is compacted, the bin may not completely empty.
+If waste is compacted, the bin may not completely empty.
 Under no circumstances are operatives permitted to put hands inside the bin to loosen waste during the collection process.